A recipe for Lemon Posset! This refreshing dessert comes together with simply cream, sugar, and lemon to create an easy treat perfect for beginners.

-Lemon Posset is a British dessert similar in consistency to a custard/panna cotta or pudding, but much easier with only 3 ingredients (cream, sugar, lemon) and less than 10 minutes of cooking time.
-It actually originated over 500 years ago during the Middle Ages as a layered milk-based drink formed with eggs and spiced wine, but has evolved over time into the smooth custard/pudding it is today.
+Lemon Posset is a British dessert similar in consistency to a custard or panna cotta, but much easier with only 3 ingredients (cream, sugar, lemon) and less than 10 minutes of cooking time.
+You don’t even have to deal with gelatin or eggs to get that rich and creamy texture.
+The acidity from the lemon juice does all the work!

 Adapted from Food52

-2 cups heavy cream
+- 2 cups (470 milliliters) heavy cream

-2/3 cup granulated sugar
+- 2/3 cup (140 grams) granulated sugar

 - Toasted sliced or chopped nuts